The Beginner’s Guide to Google Ad Grants | 2024 Updated

 From there, create a list of keywords that are relevant to each topic (eventually, you’ll commit to focusing on one keyword per topic).
 Your keyword research should involve SEO tools, conversations with customers, and data from your web analytics software.

 Focusing on these longer, more nuanced keywords can help you rise to the top of a specific market.

 Use the keyword in your URL.
 Example: www.website.org/animals/volunteer-at-shelter

 Place the keyword in the page title (H1).

 Use the keyword in the body of the text.
-Focus on 1 keyword as your article’s main theme, then include 2-4 other keywords that are relevant.
+Focus on 1 keyword as your article’s main theme, then include two to four other relevant keywords.